Sirmione Old Town

 How to buy bus tickets from Verona to Lake Garda?

 There is also an option to buy your bus ticket online.
-You would need to download an App called MoveMe Brescia and buy your tickets there or alternatively go to Brescia website.
-Please be aware that you will also need to activate your digital ticket after the purchase in order to make it valid.
+You would need to download an App called MoveMe Brescia and buy your tickets there or go to the Brescia website.
+Please be aware that you will also need to activate your digital ticket after the purchase to make it valid.
 To activate your digital ticket you need to scan a QR code shown on a display in the bus.

 Verona to Lake Garda bus ticket price

-The buses in Verona to Lake Garda usually start from Piazza Bra or Verona Porta Nuova train station.
+The buses from Verona to Lake Garda usually start from Piazza Bra or Verona Porta Nuova train station.
 Bear in mind that often, the earliest buses start directly from Verona Porta Nuova train station.

 Verona to Lake Garda by Taxi

 Taking a taxi from Verona to Lake Garda is probably the fastest and the most convenient option.
-The journey to the southern towns on lake Garda will take around 25 minutes and there is no official set taxi price.
+The journey to the southern towns on Lake Garda will take around 25 minutes and there is no official set taxi price.
 You can check taxi apps such as Uber, but the price might vary depending on the time of the day and the season.
 Traveling by taxi is a much more expensive option than simply taking a bus which takes up to 2 hours.
 But taking a taxi will save a lot of time especially if you visit Lake Garda just as a day trip from Verona or if you have a lot of luggage.
-Below is an estimate how much a taxi would cost from Verona to some popular towns on Lake Garda.
+Below is an estimate of how much a taxi would cost from Verona to some popular towns on Lake Garda.

 Verona To:Estimated CostEstimated Journey Time